nemild/hack-the-media/software-engineers-media-guide.md

 	- **Dev Tool Vendors**: Want you buy their dev tools
 	- **Tech Companies**: Want you to join them
 	- **Conferences**: Want you to attend their conference and buy from their vendors/speakers
-- **Hype**: When a new technology/tool is widely covered, it is often because this elicits substantial reader interest; use wide coverage to understand what content readers are demanding, NOT simly as a sign that something is important or a fundamental shift
+- **Hype**: When a new technology/tool is widely covered, it is often because this elicits substantial reader interest; use wide coverage to understand what content readers are demanding, NOT simply as a sign that something is important or a fundamental shift
-- **Understand issues with Hacker News/Reddit**: Given how often HN is read by engineers, understand the key issues with Hacker News/Reddit (see more below)
+- **Understand issues with Hacker News/Reddit**: Given how often HN is read by engineers, understand the key issues with Hacker News/Reddit (see more [below](#user-content-hacker-newsreddit))
 	- **Downside of Democracy**: The world's most thoughtful expert has the same voting power as someone who knows nothing about the subject
-	- **Power of a passionate few**: A passionate few determine what makes it to the front page; these passionate few often have their own reasons for this content to be widely read
+	- **Power of a passionate few**: A passionate few determine what makes it to the front page; these passionate few often have their own reasons for this content to be widely read (company they are part of, common incubator program)
-	- **Prevalence of content marketing**: A surprising amount of HN posts are content marketing; these get upvotes because a passionate minority has incentives to upvote these posts.
-Be critical
+	- **Prevalence of content marketing**: A surprising amount of HN posts are content marketing; these get upvotes because a passionate minority has incentives to upvote these posts
 - **Identify content marketing**: A substantial portion of content read by engineers is content marketing: content created for the purpose of having you do something in the writer's interest.
 While useful, you should be able to identify content marketing — and what self serving messages you're hearing
 - **Know the incentives behind tech media**: Most tech blogs make money from ads and conferences.
 This means that they have to optimize page views, which incentivizes hype, sensationalism, and click bait.
 They also have ensure that important speakers want to speak at their conference — and so can't be too critical of important industry players (like CEOs, VC firms, top companies).
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them

 ## The Tech Ecosystem
 ### Common Players in the Engineering Ecosystem and Their Incentives